New study explains mysterious source of greenhouse gas methane in the ocean

 "That made us think it's a two-part system.
 You have one species that makes C-P bonds but can't use them, and another species that can use them but not make them," he says.

-Repeta and another co-author, Edward DeLong, a microbial oceanographer at the University of Hawaii, then began to explore how bacteria metabolize dissolved .
+Repeta and another co-author, Edward DeLong, a microbial oceanographer at the University of Hawaii, then began to explore how bacteria metabolize dissolved organic matter.
 Using a process called metagenomics, DeLong catalogued all the genes he could find in a sample of seawater from the north Pacific.
 In the process, he found genes responsible for breaking apart C-P bonds, which would allow bacteria to wrench phosphorus away from carbon atoms.
 Although DeLong was not certain which bacteria could actually do this, one thing was clear: If the gene was active, it would give an organism access to an important but rare nutrient in seawater.

 "The middle of the ocean is a nutrient-limited system," says Repeta.
 "To make DNA, RNA, and proteins, you need nitrogen and phosphorus, but in the open ocean, those nutrients are at such low concentrations that they're almost immeasurable."
 Instead of using free-floating nutrients in the water, Repeta says, DeLong's study showed that the microbes must somehow be able to crack into nitrogen and phosphorus hidden deep inside organic molecules.